What is it?

 Besides being transmitted to humans in tainted, undercooked meat, Campylobacter also can contaminate unpasteurized milk and untreated water.
 In addition, Campylobacter bacteria sometimes infect humans who have handled raw meat (especially poultry), touched a sick pet that has diarrhea, or traveled to undeveloped countries where sanitation is poor.
 Although it is possible to develop campylobacteriosis after direct contact with an infected person, this is not common.

-People with weakened immune systems, such as those with HIV infection, are more likely to become infected with Campylobacter.
+People with weakened immune systems are more likely to become infected with Campylobacter.
 They also tend to have symptoms that are more severe.

 Some people who have a Campylobacter infection have mild symptoms, such as a few loose stools per day.
 These people probably would not seek medical attention, since the symptoms would resolve on their own.